Reptil: Knull's Symbiote Invasion

+Solo series

-Later, Reptil's brain is switched again with his future self.
-His future self-attempts to help Hybrid take over the school in order to ensure a future timeline will exist where he and Finesse have a child. superheroes under the age of twenty-one have been made illegal, forcing Reptil and his grandfather Vincente to move in with his Aunt Gloria Quintero and twin cousins Eva and Julian.
+Following the events of Outlawed, superheroes under the age of twenty-one have been made illegal, forcing Reptil and his grandfather Vincente to move in with his aunt Gloria Quintero and twin cousins Eva and Julian.
 As they prepare for an upcoming Mexican heritage event, Reptil faces off against a new villain named Megalith who has the answers to what became of his parents.
-Eva is revealed to be a witch in training, via online courses, while the openly gay Julian creates a new outfit for Reptil to face new threats.
+Eva is revealed to be a witch in training, via online courses, while Julian creates a new outfit for Reptil to face new threats.
 It is also implied that Reptil is now in a relationship with Anya Corazon.

 Powers and abilities

 Reptil wears a crystallized bone medallion that allows him to take on the abilities of different dinosaurs just by thinking about them.
 He initially cannot fully transform into a complete dinosaur, but can shape-shift various parts of his body into different dinosaur appendages like a tail to strike enemies, changing his arms into pterodactyl wings, or having claws like a Velociraptor.
-However, after briefly possessing the body of his future self in a fight against Korvac, he retains the ability to fully transform into a full dinosaur.
-He possesses the strength and ability of whatever dinosaur he is using, and his skin always turns red (lime green in Marvel Super Hero Adventures) and scaly whenever he uses his abilities.
+However, after briefly possessing the body of his future self in a fight against Korvac, he retains the ability to fully transform into a dinosaur.
+He possesses the strength and ability of whatever dinosaur he is using, and his skin turns red and scaly whenever he uses his abilities.
 He is also capable of healing much faster from deadly injuries when he is in a dinosaur form.

 Reptil also has some empathy abilities with dinosaurs.
 He can sense other reptiles, but he cannot control them or influence their behavior at this time.

-His amulet is magical in nature and recently embedded itself into his chest.
-Not much is known about it except that it is not actually the source of his powers, but only the catalyst that allows him to use them.
+His amulet is magical in nature and embedded into his chest.
+Not much is known about it except that it is not the source of his powers, but only the catalyst that allows him to use them.